 “boys can come to us and with a few taps on the tablet screen we can sign the boy out to his destination very quickly.
 We can also preload multiple destinations in the future or the near future which allows the boys to plan a good couple of days in advance.”

-While Boardingware had made their processes much more efficient and effective, they actually found that their overall processes didn’t change that much.
-They were able to adapt and customise Boardingware in some ways to suit the way they work and retain their original qualities like regular face-to-face interaction with the boys.
+While Orah had made their processes much more efficient and effective, they actually found that their overall processes didn’t change that much.
+They were able to adapt and customise Orah in some ways to suit the way they work and retain their original qualities like regular face-to-face interaction with the boys.

-While Boardingware has proven to be a very effective tool for AGS, the leap of faith they took to embrace technology wasn’t easy for them.
+While Orah has proven to be a very effective tool for AGS, the leap of faith they took to embrace technology wasn’t easy for them.

-Dan told us that the “biggest issue we did have, was either aligning our existing processes with what Boardingware provided or in some cases, doing away with our outdated methods and moving forward on the Boardingware platform.“
+Dan told us that the “biggest issue we did have, was either aligning our existing processes with what Orah provided or in some cases, doing away with our outdated methods and moving forward on the Orah platform.“

 I can imagine how tough it would have been to walk away from your old methods that you have been using for many years, and put all your trust in a new system.
 Doubts about technology started to creep in, “What happens if the system fails?
 What if it’s not secure or too complicated to use?”But instead of hiding in the dark, Dan and his team stepped up and embraced technology 100%.
 And it paid off.